-- Learn to deal with information overload: The volume of available information far exceeds the amount of time needed to absorb it.
-To avoid being buried in an avalanche of unnecessary data, we must learn to distinguish what we really need from what we think we need.
-Throughout this book, we present suggestions for how to deal with too much information.
-In this first chapter, these are featured in the Practical Action Box ("Managing Your E-Mail") and the Experience Box (see page 24, "Better Organization & Time Management"). - Have a strategy for what you memorize and what you don't: Probably you're already feeling stressed about what you have to memorize.
-Passing the course for which this book is intended, for example, requires you to absorb and remember a number of facts, and we provide suggestions for how to do that in the following Experience Box.
-Other matters, such as phone numbers, Internet addresses, and birth dates, can be stored on a cellphone or handheld computer.
+- Have a strategy for what you memorize and what you don't: Probably you're already feeling stressed about what you have to memorize.
+Passing the course for which this book is intended, for example, requires that you absorb and remember a number of facts.
+Other matters, such as phone numbers, internet addresses, and birth dates, can be stored on a cellphone or handheld computer.
 But don't entrust such information to just one device.
-The airlines, for instance, recover thousands of cellphones every month that passengers have misplaced (and that most don't claim because they've already bought a new one).31 Thus, it's best to have your important phone numbers stored elsewhere as well.

-• Learn how to make your personal "multitasking" efficient:

-"Multitasking" describes a computer's ability to run several programs at once (as we describe in Chapter 3).
-However, it has also become a popular term for people performing several tasks at once, such as studying while eating, listening to music, talking on the phone, and handling e-mail.
+The airlines, for instance, recover thousands of cellphones every month that passengers have misplaced (and that most don't claim because they've already bought a new one).25 Thus, it's best to have your important phone numbers stored elsewhere as well. - Learn how to make your personal "multitasking" efficient: Multitask-ing refers to a computer's ability to run several programs at once (as we describe in Chapter 4).
+However, it has also become a popular term for people performing several tasks at once, such as studying while eating, listening to music, talking on the phone, and handling email.
 You may think you're one of those people who has no trouble juggling all this, but the brain has limits and can do only so much at one time.
-For instance, it has been found that people who do two demanding tasks simultaneously-drive in heavy traffic and talk on a cellphone, for instance-do neither task as well as they do each alone.32 Indeed, the result of constantly shifting attention is a sacrifice in quality for any of the tasks with which one is engaged.
-This clearly has some consequences for studying.
+For instance, it has been found that people who do two demanding tasks simultaneously-drive in heavy traffic and talk on a cellphone, for instance-do neither task as well as they do each alone.
+Indeed, the result of constantly shifting attention is a sacrifice in quality for any of the tasks with which one is engaged.
+This clearly has some consequences for studying. - Be aware that "smart mobs" could also be dumb mobs: We mentioned the notion that smart mobile devices could produce groups of people-"smart mobs"-who cooperate in ways never before possible because they carry portable technology that possesses both computing and communications capabilities.
+Yet there is also the possibility that others-the government, corporate marketers-could transform these devices into weapons against the users.
+Thus, you need to become aware of how security and privacy can be abridged in ways that could transform you from a member of a smart mob to that of a "dumb mob."